DianPermana/AljazariTemplateCypressBDD/readme.md

-# Cypress Project with Cucumber and Mochawesome
+# Cypress Project cypress using behavior drivent development
 This project uses Cypress for end-to-end testing, with support for the Cucumber preprocessor and reporting using Mochawesome.

 ## Installation